 Think outside the box with this beautiful holiday.
-Here I made some Easter Greeting Cards for family using the gorgeous Bloomin' Heart Thinlit Dies and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
+Here I made some Easter Greeting Cards for family using the gorgeous Bloomin' Heart Thinlit Dies (retired) and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
 I figured Easter is a season that is all about the love of Christ, so why not send some love to those you care most for?

-Of course, you can also have some fun with punches and bunnies this Easter.
+Of course, you can also have some fun with punches and bunnies for Easter.
 I made a punch art bunny card using one of the many designs out there on the 'Net for inspiration.
 I got my punches from Stampin' Up! of course

 I made these bunny cards, modifying them as I didn't have the stamp set or all the dies she used, by following instructions on the Qbee's quest blog.
 You can often modify a papercraft idea to suit the supplies you have, right?

-If you are looking for something to put little treats in, here's a You're So Sweet bag with an Easter theme:
+If you are looking for something to put little treats in, here's a You're So Sweet bag (retired) with an Easter theme:

-I also love the little Honeycomb Happiness stamp set (NLA) Here I used a different fold to make my greeting card with the little chick, and used my fringing scissors to make the grass:
+I also love the little Honeycomb Happiness stamp set (NLA) Here I used a different fold to make my greeting card with the little chick, and used my fringing scissors (NLA) to make the grass:

 If you liked these projects, you may also like the following: